-If you're already considering solar energy for your home, then now is also the time to think of LED lights, if you haven't already.
+If you’re already considering solar energy for your home, then now is also the time to think of LED lights, if you haven’t already.
 They may be a little more expensive at the outset, but they last longer and consume less.
-Switching will reduce your energy consumption, making solar a more profitable investment, regardless of whether you are buying or leasing your system, or simply switching to a solar power purchasing agreement (see our past article).
+Switching will reduce your energy consumption, making solar a more profitable investment.
+Check out other smart technologies for your home.

 Let’s compare a 60 watt incandescent bulb with an equivalent compact fluorescent (CFL) bulb and an equivalent light emitting diode (LED) bulb.
 The CFL bulb consumes 13-15 watts, and the LED only 6-8 watts.
 Assuming that you have 10 lights at home and you use each for 6 hours per day, and assuming an average cost of electricity of $0.12/kWh, over the course of one year the cost of using incandescents is $150, compared to $35 for CFL and $20 for LED.
 Over the course of 20 years, the average lifespan of a solar investment, the costs add up: $3000 for incandescent, $700 for CFL, and only $400 for LED.
 On top of that, the more you save in energy, the more you have to sell back to the grid if you have an agreement with your local utility company.